stacks-network/stacks-core/clarity-types/src/types/codec/packed/v1/README.md

 The complete `varuint` additionally obeys these canonicality rules:

+- the value MUST fit in `u32` (at most 4,294,967,295), regardless of host integer width;
+- at most five bytes may be used; in a fifth byte, only the low four bits may be set; and
-- the terminal byte MUST NOT contain a zero group when more than one byte was used; and
+- the terminal byte MUST NOT contain a zero group when more than one byte was used.

-- overflow of the host `usize` MUST be rejected.
+These are numeric encoding limits.
+Tuple and per-element list counts MUST also satisfy their non-zero and remaining-descriptor-byte constraints.
+Implementations MUST check conversions between descriptor counts and host-sized lengths for overflow.

 ## Typed decoding